-25 2.2 Assessment of farmers' field experiences
+2.2 Assessment of farmers' field experiences

-From February 2013 to June 2014, 46 farms were visited, in which 87 semi-structured interviews were conducted to collect FFE, mainly in Ondobe (52 interviews held in 22 farms).
-The farmers who showed during the first interview a broad soil and agricultural knowledge and open to discussion were visited several times.
-Mostly people above the age of 50 (75% of interview time) were surveyed because of their availability to talk and the knowledge they wished to share, typically elderly men (49%

-30 of total interview time).
-Most interviews were held in the house providing conceptual references, but some were held in the fields or in front of soil pits, providing locational references (Oudwater and Martin, 2003).
+From February 2013 to June 2014, 46 farms were visited, in which 87 semi-structured interviews were conducted to collect FFE, mainly in Ondobe (52 interviews held on 22 farms).
+The farmers who showed during the first interview broad soil and agricultural knowledge and openness to discussion were visited several times.
+Mostly people above the age of 50 (75 % of interview time) were surveyed because of their availability to talk and the knowledge they wished to share, typically elderly men (49 % of total interview time).
+Most interviews were held in the house, providing conceptual references, but some were held in the fields or in front of soil pits, providing locational references (Oudwater and Martin, 2003).
 Questions aimed to generate information on the types of soil that are cultivated and the characteristics that differentiate them.
-With "Oshikwanyama Soil Units" (KwSU) we refer to the soil units that are distinguished by the farmers by sight, touch, experienced yields or others (following)
+By "Oshikwanyama soil units" (KwSU) we refer to the soil units that are distinguished by the farmers by sight, touch, experienced yields, or others (following the definition of Indigenous Land Units suggested by Verlinden and Dayot, 2005).